Is a Correction Looming Ahead for Century Aluminum Company (CENX)

 Is It Worth Investing in Century Aluminum Company (NASDAQ :CENX) Right Now?

-Century Aluminum Company (NASDAQ:CENX) scored a price-to-earnings ratio above its average ratio, recording 6.33 x from its present earnings ratio.
-Plus, the 36-month beta value for CENX is at 2.68.
+Century Aluminum Company (NASDAQ:CENX) scored a price-to-earnings ratio above its average ratio, recording 6.16 x from its present earnings ratio.
+Plus, the 36-month beta value for CENX is at 2.70.
+Opinions of the stock are interesting as 1 analysts out of 3 who provided ratings for Century Aluminum Company declared the stock was a “buy,” while 0 rated the stock as “overweight,” 1 rated it as “hold,” and 1 as “sell.”

 Will You Miss Out On This Growth Stock Boom?